 * * *

-If you dream about taking your passion to the next level or, like Susan, are already running a business of your own, I wrote my new book, Business Boutique, just for you!
-And I am SO excited because the book will finally be available next week!
-But that means you only have 7 days to take advantage of the $60 in bonus materials we’re offering with your preorder.
-Among those bonuses are the e-book, audio book, and The Marketing Basics You Can’t Afford to Miss video and workbook.
+If you dream about taking your passion to the next level or, like Susan, are already running a business of your own, I wrote my book, Business Boutique, just for you!

-And y’all, early reviews of the book are starting to come in!
+And y’all, your reviews of the book make me so thrilled!
 Stephanie LeBlanc wrote: “You’ll read about how to conquer your fears, how to feel secure in who you are and what you have to offer, and how to thrive as you embark on your journey to success, however it may look.”
 Honestly, reading that has me in this place of jumping up and down and also bawling my eyes out, because this is exactly the way I hoped it would be received.
 My dream for this book is that it will breathe life into your business and your life!

-So don’t wait, because I want you to take advantage of those amazing bonus materials you get with your preorder.
-Click here to preorder Business Boutique: A Woman’s Guide for Making Money Doing What She Loves today!
+So don’t wait!
+Order your copy of Business Boutique: A Woman’s Guide for Making Money Doing What She Loves today!